selmamw/GA_tracking/README.md

-using code by https://gist.github.com/kaizhu256/4482069 to generate UUID version 4
+using code by https://github.com/broofa/node-uuid to generate UUID version 4

+see also http://daynebatten.com/2015/07/raw-data-google-analytics/ as tutorial